FreeMasen/metrics-procession/README.md

 So, how small could we make this reasonably?
 Fist of all, we probably don't need to keep a full time representation on each metric, if a chunk of events was associated with a reference time, then a 16 bit integer could be used to track the milliseconds since the reference time.
-That means we can represent a `Chunk` as a pair of a OffsetDateTime and a `Vec` of the triple that cotains the metric type and value, the milliseconds and the unique key+label set.
+That means we can represent a `Chunk` as a pair of a OffsetDateTime and a `Vec` of the triple that contains the metric type and value, the milliseconds and the unique key+label set.
 That reducing 16 bytes down to 2 bytes, the remaining bytes being amortized across the number of events in a give chunk.

 Next we will want to try and reduce the size of the `Key` value, for that we can again use a `u16` and then amortized the cost of each `Key` across all chunks currently in the series.
-For that we use a `HashMap<Key, u16>` to make looking up the id value for any give key while recording, this mapping is owned by the series itself and not any given chunk which means we have a maximum unique set of labels at `65535` which is reasonable for most systems but may not be suitable for all systems.
+For that we use a `BTreeMap<Key, u16>` to allow looking up the id value for any give key while recording, this mapping is owned by the series itself and not any given chunk which means we have a maximum unique set of labels at `65535` which is reasonable for most systems but may not be suitable for all systems.
 It may be valuable to add a filtering metrics layer above the `Recorder` provided by this